grafana/faro-web-sdk/docs/sources/tutorials/quick-start-browser.md

 ### With custom Open Telemetry tracing configuration

-Configure OTEL manually.
-Use `GrafanaAgentTraceExporter` and call `agent.api.initOTEL` with OTEL trace and context APIs.
+The following example configure OTEL manually and uses `GrafanaAgentTraceExporter` and call `agent.api.initOTEL` with OTEL trace and context APIs.

 ```ts
 import { trace, context } from '@opentelemetry/api';